ianrenton/ianrenton.com/blog/_posts/2025-02-22-52-week-ham-radio-challenge-roundup-weeks-5-8.md

 ## Week 8 (17-23 Feb): Encourage someone to take their ham radio license exam {#week8}

 Well, a pretty easy one this week.
 My occasional POTA logging assistant has been talking about getting her Foundation licence for about 9 months now, so I have yet again reminded her to read the book and practice with me.
+Unfortunately hanging out with friends is a bit more appealing than nerding out with your dad, but who knows, it might happen one day!

-That's it for this round-up, see you at the end of March for weeks 9 to 12!
+That's it for this round-up, see you at the end of March for weeks 9 to 12.